What’s unique about a Waldorf education?

 How much do you charge in tuition?

-Sibling discounts are applied and fees differ for children attending kindergarten on a part-time basis or joining the school part way through the year, so please refer to our Tuition page.
+Tuition generally increases by 4% annually.
+Sibling discounts are applied and fees differ for children attending kindergarten on a part-time basis or joining the school part way through the year.

 Is there any way to get assistance in paying tuition?